- August 30 2018

 This course introduces learners to the concept of human behaviour as communication, as well as the approaches and techniques that may be used in response to difficult and challenging behaviours demonstrated by a person with disabilities.
 The focus is on designing "positive behavioural change strategies" for a variety of settings: home, work, school, community.
 These strategies will include teaching functional skills as well as supporting communication development and positive behavioural change.

-Prerequisites/Co-Requisites: 12 credits of DCSC/DCSD program
+Pre- or co-requisite: 12 credits of DCSC/DCSD program.